 While I was browsing through a pile of Argentine Discomania revues from the early 1950s, I found this interesting interview with Carlos Di Sarli which I would like to share here.
-It was made during the rehearsals of the orchestra to prepare the first Music-Hall recordings and it gives a very interesting insight on the scope and concept of the recording project.
+It was made during the rehearsals of the orchestra to prepare the first recordings at the brand new record label Music-Hall and it gives a very interesting insight on the scope and concept of this astonishingly progressive and well done recording project.
 It seems that in the beginning only around 5 records were planned with a total of 20 songs.
 And that the initial idea was to conquer new markets outside of Argentina, like Brazil, the USA and others.
 In that regard the use of vinyl makes perfectly sense as the format was about to spread from North to South America and it has by nature a better transportability either as flexible and unbreakable records or as tape copies.
-It also looks like if the Di Sarli MH-project was not only meant to be distributed “for export” but also as an intercultural exchange where other local artists would share some tracks on the same albums with Carlos Di Sarli.
+It also looks like as if the Di Sarli MH-project was not only meant to be distributed “for export” but also as an intercultural exchange where other local artists would share some tracks on the same albums with Carlos Di Sarli.

 The initial records, though produced in vinyl, were quite short 7″ records with only 2 tracks per side.
 Later they would grow to 10″ with 4 tracks per side and by the end of the 1950s, they were edited on a series of 12″ LPs with 6 tracks per side.
 That’s the contemporary LP-format.

-Here is how the original 7″ record series looks like, it’s the very first record, LP-1001, it’s the size of what we know later as 45-rpm singles but these were dobles, 2 tracks per side in 33,33-rpm:
+Here is how the original 7″ record series looks like, it’s the very first record, LP-1001.
+The size is what we know later as 45-rpm singles but these were dobles, 2 tracks per side in 33,33-rpm speed:

 See here for the interview which back in 1951 must very much have been a scoop in the Argentine music industry.